AtulsHub/StayFinder/README.md

 ## Project Goals

 - Build a functional prototype with property listing, search, and booking features.
-- Implement user authentication for both guests and hosts.
+- Implement user authentication
 - Create a user-friendly interface using React and Tailwind CSS.

-## Unique Features (Optional)
+## Unique Features

 - Implement search filters for location, price, and date.
-- Integrate a map feature using Google Maps or Mapbox.
+- Integrate a map feature using Google Maps.
-- Mock payment integration using Stripe.

-## Contribution

-Contributions are welcome!
-Please feel free to submit issues or pull requests to improve the project.